 How much sunlight does your house get?

-So the curveball in all of this is that solar panels aren’t all created equal.
+All solar panels aren’t created equal.
 There are wide variations in the quality and efficiency of panels, so it’s going to depend on your own, unique situation.
 That being said – you can make a few generalizations about panels.
 For example, the more efficient a panel is, the more wattage they can produce.
 That’ll mean the more efficient panels you get for your roof, the fewer actual panels you’ll need.

 How big are the panels?

 Like everything else on this list, the size and number of panels depends on your house’s unique characteristics.
 Do you have a big roof?
-Does it have a dramatic pitch?
-Which direction does the largest surface area face?
+Does it have a dramatic pitch (roof angle)?
+Which direction does the largest surface area face (Southern-facing is the best for solar)?

 To learn more about how solar panels can work for your home, give us a call and we’ll walk you through it!